-When industrial battle-lines are drawn, the Conservative party naturally supports capital and Labour traditionally supports labour.
+When industrial battle-lines are drawn, the Conservative party naturally supports capital, and Labour traditionally supports labour.
 It was the inability of the Liberals to take sides in the nineteen twenties and thirties that led to the decline of the Liberal party .
 I hope the same will not happen again to the detriment of centre-party politics.
 Surely the intellectually correct position is to occupy the middle ground, to see the strengths of both positions, and to resolve the issue rationally.

-Of course it is perfectly rational to establish the true value of labour by conflict in a 'free market', but there is conflict that is damaging and conflict that is non-damaging.
+The neoliberal 'unfettered market' lobby will say that it is perfectly rational to establish the true value of labour by conflict in a 'free market', but there is conflict that is damaging and conflict that is non-damaging.
 We do not now practice 'trial by combat'; on the other hand we do determine the value of a manufacturing firm by the free operation of the stock market.
 The essence of resolving disputes must surely be to ensure that each side can see the true situation of the other side, and trust each other.
 If management says there is no money for wages, but increases share dividends and management bonuses, then labour is justified in protesting.
 Such management will ruin a company, and deserves to be sacked.
 If labour claim privileges that equivalent workers in parallel companies do not have, they must be shown the weakness of their position.
 A strike leader in such a position will bankrupt his union.

 I am surprised that the German concept of Mitbestimmung (Co-determination) has not been taken up more widely.
 In 1974 it became a legal requirement in West Germany that every firm employing more that 500 workers have worker representation on the supervisory and management boards.
 A similar law was passed in Sweden in 1976.
 A white paper studying the idea was prepared for the Wilson government but shelved in the "winter of discontent" and forgotten in the subsequent Thatcher regime.There seems to be some objective evidence that co-determination does indeed lead to improved worker-management relations and productivity ; though it may simply be that sensible people produce sensible laws, rather than the other way about — sensible laws producing sensible people.